music-encoding/guidelines/_guidelines-v3/07-analysis/01-analysisDescribingRelationships.md

 where there
 is no custos or direct in the source:

-{% include plainExample.html example="./v3/examples/analysis/analysis-sample168.xml" valid="true" %}
+{% include plainExample.html example="examples/analysis/analysis-sample168.xml" valid="true" version=page.version %}

 A one-to-many relationship between the current element and the entities being referred to can